You are viewing documentation for a previous version of this software.

 Providing options

 Both useMutation itself and the mutate function accept options that are described in the API reference.
 Any options you provide to a mutate function override corresponding options you previously provided to useMutation.
-In the example above, we provide the variables option to addTodo, which enables us to specify any GraphQL that the mutation requires.
+In the example above, we provide the variables option to addTodo, which enables us to specify any GraphQL variables that the mutation requires.

 Tracking mutation status